Register right. Launch strong.

 Yes.
 A Private Limited Company, LLP and OPC can be registered with foreign directors/partners, subject to compliance with FEMA and MCA rules.
 At least one director must be an Indian resident for Pvt Ltd and OPC.
 Foreign investment also triggers additional compliance and reporting requirements under the Foreign Exchange Management Act (FEMA).

-• Apply for GST registration - if applicable (turnover > ₹40L or services > ₹20L)
+• Apply for GST registration - if applicable (turnover > 40L or services > 20L)

-• Open a business bank account
+• Open a business bank account - with PAN certificate and incorporation documents

 • File annual financial statements - within 30 days of financial year end